BestTimesToVisit.com Logo

 Getting Around Merzouga, Morocco

-Cost:Can range from 1000-2000 MAD per day, depending on the vehicle, duration, and itinerary.
-Negotiate the total price upfront.
+Cost:Can range from 1000-2000 MAD or more, depending on the pickup location and vehicle.
+Negotiate and confirm the price and itinerary in advance.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.